Charles Dufour: Priesthood

 He was ordained on 12 August 1970 and appointed Parochial Vicar in such circumstances that he served the Churches of the Holy Rosary (Windward Town) and St Joseph (Spanish Town).
 He moved to the Churches of St Benedict (Harbour View), the African Martyrs of Uganda (Bull Bay) and Christ the King (Port Royal) in 1972 where he served for some ten years as Pastor of the respective parish(es).
 Then, for another ten years after this, he was made Rector of the Seminary, the first such who could call it his alma mater.
 He was also, for some time between 1982 and 1996, Pastor of Christ the King Church in August Town.

 His express focus in these roles was youth, the poor and the marginalised, as seen (for the former) in having been the founding Chairman of Harbour View's public secondary school, Donald Quarrie High.

 On 18 December 1983, Dufour was awarded the Jamaican Prime Minister's Medal of Appreciation; on 18 April 1991 he was appointed an Honorary Prelate of His Holiness and in 1993 he was Chairman of the Organising Committee for Pope John Paul II's visit to the island (9 – 11 August).

 Episcopacy

 Diocese of Montego Bay

 On 6 December 1995, it was announced that Dufour was elected by John Paul to be the second Bishop of Montego Bay, after His Holiness had promoted Edgerton Clarke as Archbishop of Kingston the previous year.
-He was ordained by Clarke on 10 February, with the latter's immediate predecessor Archbishop Samuel Carter, SJ, and Bishop Paul Boyle, CP, then Vicar Apostolic of Mandeville, as the principal co-consecrators.
+He was ordained by Clarke on 10 February, with the latter's immediate predecessor Archbishop Samuel Carter, SJ, and Bishop Paul Michael Boyle, CP, then Vicar Apostolic of Mandeville, as the principal co-consecrators.

 His social engagement over the next fifteen years would include: